JabSYsEmb/maplibregl-minimap/README.md

 - `collapsedHeight` (string, optional, default: 29px): The height of the minimap when it is minimized.
 - `borderRadius` (string, optional, default: 3px): Sets the border radius for the minimap container.
 - `style` (StyleSpecification, optional): Custom style object for further styling the minimap.
 This allows you to define specific visual properties like colors, borders, etc.

+## To-Do/Fix

+- [ ] Bundling the package results in losing types and autocompletion provided by the intellisence.
+- [ ] figure out what is the initial yet optimal value for 'zoomLevelOffset'.
+- [ ] optimize the package size (currently ~600KB).